wallarm/product-documentation/docs/latest/api-attack-surface/api-surface.md

 The **API Attack Surface Discovery** Wallarm component helps to solve these issues by providing the following:

-* Automatic detection of external hosts for your selected domains.
+* Automatic detection of external hosts and open ports for your selected domains.
 * Automatic detection of found hosts' APIs.

     The following **API types** (protocols) can be detected: JSON-API, GraphQL, XML-RPC, JSON-RPC, OData, gRPC, WebSocket, SOAP, WebDav, HTML WEB.

     HTML WEB — an HTML Web page designed for human access with browsers.
 It can be a static HTML Web page or a single HTML page of an application that, in turn, may access some API.

-* Automatic protection level evaluation for found hosts.
+* Automatic WAAP score evaluation for found hosts.
-* Overall score for protection of the entire API surface.
+* Overall WAAP score of the entire API surface.
 * Asset summaries by security vendor, data center, and location.

     As one host may have more than one IP address, the assets statics by data centers and geo location is evaluated per IP address basis and not per-host basis.
 Due to the usage of CDNs the assets' location may be not representative.